 She’s drowning in her tears and lost love.
 She’s suffocating.
 Claire is right, she’s done this to herself, but how can she give up on someone that used to easily make her heart melt?
 How can she step away from twelve years of both the best and the worst times of her life?
 How can she take away her daughter’s father?

-And now she’s sobbing with her knees held to her chest and her hand covering her mouth because she’s made it to the cliff and she wants to jump to alleviate the pain.
+Her thoughts berate her and now she’s sobbing with her knees held to her chest and her hand covering her mouth because she’s made it to the cliff and she wants to jump to alleviate the pain.
 Ember is down the hall, sleeping soundly in her bed and Mary hopes that she doesn’t wake and join her instead.

 There’s a bottle of red wine and a bottle of antidepressants beside her.
 Her hands tremble and her body shakes.
-She’s terrified of her thoughts, terrified that she’ll do something wrong and do more harm than good, terrified that she’ll harm the man that’s done everything wrong.
+She’s terrified of her thoughts, terrified that she’ll do something wrong and do more harm than good—terrified that she’ll harm the man that’s done everything wrong.

-Her fingers tremble as she pulls them from over her mouth and gently pulls the charger toward herself.
+Her fingers tremble as she pulls them from her mouth and gently pulls the charger toward herself.
 The phone tumbles from the table and hits the carpeted floor with a dull thud.
 Mary wipes her eyes and holds her breath as she retrieves the device and unlocks the screen.
 She knows what’s coming, but she can’t help the fact that her heart is still attached to its source of misery.